anadisharma5683/SIHOILS/docs/performance-optimization.md

    - Example: `The resource https://sihoils.vercel.app/_next/static/media/caa3a2e1cccd8315-s.p.853070df.woff2 was preloaded using link preload but not used within a few seconds from the window's load event.`

 2. **CSS/JS MIME Type Error**:
-   - Error: `Refused to apply style from 'https://sihoils.vercel.app/_next/static/chunks/c8d63484c312b3bd.css' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`
+   - Error: `Refused to apply style from 'https://sihoils.vercel.app/_next/static/chunks/e0afff64e591cdab.css' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`
    - Error: `Refused to execute script from 'https://sihoils.vercel.app/_next/static/chunks/6f47d9648a939831.js' because its MIME type ('text/html') is not executable, and strict MIME type checking is enabled.`

 ## Root Cause

-The MIME type errors were caused by incorrect route ordering in `vercel.json`.
-The catch-all route `"/(.*)"` was intercepting requests for static assets before they could be served with proper MIME types.
-Additionally, the application structure includes various static asset directories that needed specific handling.
+The MIME type errors were caused by static assets being served with incorrect Content-Type headers.
+The previous approach of using route configurations in `vercel.json` was conflicting with Next.js's built-in asset handling.

 ## Solutions Implemented